depaul-dice/sciunit/README.rst

           Stage the currently opened sciunit for sharing on *service*.
           If the *service* argument is not supplied, a list of services will be prompted.
-The supported services include Figshare and Hydroshare.
+The supported services include figshare_ and HydroShare_.

 ``sciunit stage -u``
           Update the last staged content with the latest sciunit data.

+``sciunit copy``
+          Copy the currently opened sciunit and obtain a token for remotely opening it.
+The token is invalidated after being accessed or after one day, whichever happens first.
+          This service is powered by `file.io <https://file.io/>`_.

 ``sciunit copy`` <remote>|<name>
           Copy a sciunit to a *remote* server or *~/sciunit/<name>*.
-          The supported remote protocols include Globus.
+          The supported remote protocols include Globus_.

 ``sciunit gc``
           Reduce the currently opened sciunit's disk usage by